 The most popular trench drain materials for brewery drainage are vinyl ester, polyester polymer concrete or stainless steel.
 This is due to their versatile resistance to chemicals and high temperatures.
 These channel drains are used often in breweries, wineries, cideries and distilleries.

 One thing to consider when choosing drainage for your brewing application is longevity.
 The lifespan of the channel, grates, and how long you will remain in the facility are important factors which will help to determine a short or long-term purchase.
 These details will also assist in pinpointing a material to be used based on cost.

 Polymer concrete systems are ideal for many projects due to their low absorption rates and versatility.
 There are multiple differences between a standard polyester polymer and the vinyl ester polymer concrete systems.
 While both are polymer concrete-based channels, the variations between the two have a direct impact on a project’s durability, lifespan and cost.

-A Polyester based concrete channel drain is able to withstand temperatures up to 140°F and has a resistance to some chemical additives.
-Where as, a vinyl ester channel is capable of withstanding not only a higher temperature of 180°F, but also has a high pH level threshold.
-This provides the vinyl ester channels the ability to resist against a larger spectrum of chemicals.
+A Polyester-based concrete channel drain is able to withstand temperatures up to 140°F and has resistance to some chemical additives.
+Whereas, a vinyl ester channel is capable of withstanding not only a higher temperature of 180°F, but also has a high pH level threshold.
+This provides the vinyl ester channels the ability to resist a larger spectrum of chemicals.
 This is especially important in brewery drainage applications.

 Stainless Steel drainage systems are ideal for the brewing industry, as they have a temperature threshold of 212°F and are often used in food and beverage applications due to its sanitary, durability and lifespan characteristics.
 These systems are customizable with widths of 6″ and 12″.
 Request a pricing quote today.